amaugosomto/BuyCoins-Assesment/README.md

 # BuyCoins | GitHub Repositories Page Clone

-This project is a re-creation my github repositories page leveraging the GitHub Graphql API
+This project is a re-creation my github repositories page leveraging the GitHub Graphql API.
+This [project](https://somtoamaugo-buycoins-assessment.netlify.app/) is hosted on netlify.

 ## Motivation